ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 Perhaps see if we can compare different identification methods

+Compare Andy, Remya, Claudia, and maybe Sigsbee (we need to ask her but they may already be doing this - so either hurry up or wait for their result).

 ## Compare stats from Van Allen, Arase, and CRRES

 How much difference is because of orbit vs solar cycle.